isomerpages/isomerpages-govtech/media/technews/_posts/2021-04-23-public-private-partnerships-best-of-both-worlds.md

 ### **Confirm Plus Chop**

 We use documents in our everyday lives as a seal of authenticity – be it a legal contract, an O-Level certificate, or doctor’s MC.
-As such, documents are useful only when
+As such, documents are useful only when;

-They can be verified and therefore trusted (your employer can ring up the National University of Singapore (NUS) to check if you really graduated from there)
+- They can be verified and therefore trusted (your employer can ring up the National University of Singapore (NUS) to check if you really graduated from there)

-They are officially recognised by a large number of people (which is why a NUS degree is worth much more than a degree you issue to yourself, for example)
+- They are officially recognised by a large number of people (which is why a NUS degree is worth much more than a degree you issue to yourself, for example)

-A revocation in place, if ever applicable, is made known explicitly (if a degree is no longer valid due to unethical actions that transpired)
+- A revocation in place, if ever applicable, is made known explicitly (if a degree is no longer valid due to unethical actions that transpired)

 Enter [OpenAttestation (OA)](https://www.openattestation.com) – an open-source framework made by GovTech that can endorse and verify documents using the blockchain, the same technology that powers cryptocurrency.
 Documents issued through this framework are tamper-proof and are already used for educational and vocational certificates (through the [OpenCerts](https://www.opencerts.io) product) and maritime trade documents (through the [TradeTrust](https://www.tradetrust.io) product), says Barry Lim, a Delivery Manager with GovTech.